-- Fox Home Entertainment heralds Mel Gibson’s contentious sleeper hit The Passion of the Christ as the bestselling R-rated/non-English-language DVD release of all time.
+- Fox Home Entertainment heralds Mel Gibson’s controversial sleeper hit The Passion of the Christ as the bestselling R-rated/non-English-language DVD release of all time.

-- What is the most controversial Jesus movie ever made?
+- What’s the most contentious Jesus movie ever made?

 Mel Gibson’s controversial Jesus movie The Passion of the Christ becomes R-rated domestic DVD hit

-With the not inconsiderable assistance of business-conscious Christian churches and organizations across the United States, Mel Gibson’s controversial, R-rated Jesus movie The Passion of the Christ has sold 4.1 million DVD copies after only one day in U.S. stores.
+With the not inconsiderable assistance of business-conscious Christian churches and organizations across the United States, Mel Gibson’s controversial, R-rated Jesus movie The Passion of the Christ, starring Jim Caviezel as Jesus, has sold 4.1 million DVD copies after only one day in U.S. stores.
 An impressive figure, though hardly a record-breaking one.

 With approximately 8 million copies sold, Pixar’s animated 2003 blockbuster Finding Nemo easily retains the record for one-day DVD sales in the domestic market.
 Sam Raimi’s 2002 blockbuster Spider-Man, starring Tobey Maguire and Kirsten Dunst, holds the record for live-action movies: 7 million copies gone from the shelves in one day.

 It should be noted that Finding Nemo and Spider-Man haven’t prevented Fox Home Entertainment from heralding the ultra-violent The Passion of the Christ, with dialogue in Hebrew, Aramaic, and Latin, as the bestselling R-rated/non-English-language DVD release of all time – at least in the U.S.